DeanFinancials/deanfi-data/meanreversion/README.md

 **Statistical analysis of price deviations from moving averages and MA spread patterns**

-This dataset provides comprehensive mean reversion metrics for major US market indices, enabling traders and analysts to identify overbought/oversold conditions and potential mean reversion opportunities using institutional-grade statistical measures.
+This dataset provides comprehensive mean reversion metrics for major US market ETFs, enabling traders and analysts to identify overbought/oversold conditions and potential mean reversion opportunities using institutional-grade statistical measures.

 ## 📊 Overview